-Accordingly, targeted financial sanctions and travel bans imposed by the Minister through the continuation of the designation of specific individuals under the Regulations are reasonable, necessary and proportionate to the individual circumstances the sanctions are seeking to address.
-Therefore, any interference with the right to privacy created by the operation of the Instrument is not arbitrary or unlawful and, therefore, is consistent with Australia's obligations under Article 17 of the ICCPR.
+Accordingly, targeted financial sanctions and travel bans imposed by the Minister through the continuation of the designation and declaration of specific individuals under the Regulations are reasonable, necessary and proportionate to the individual circumstances the sanctions are seeking to address.
+Therefore, any interference with the right to privacy created by the operation of the Instrument is not arbitrary or unlawful and, as such, is consistent with Australia's obligations under Article 17 of the ICCPR.